alixedi/land/apps/lituk.md

       handy list for revision.
     image: ../assets/uploads/revise.jpg
   - title: Instantly search for a word or a phrase
-    description: No more "Was Elizabeth 1 the daughter of Anne Boleyn or Catherine of Aragon?..." or "What was UK's population in 2010?...".
+    description: No more "Was Bloody Mary and Mary Queen of Scots the same person?..." or "What was UK's population in 2010?...".
 Just type in a word or a phrase in the search bar and get a list of questions that match.
     image: ../assets/uploads/search-6-.jpg
   - title: When the rings close, you are ready
     description: The Life in the UK Untangled app will track your progress as you